Tragus Piercing

 The vertical tragus piercing is a surface piercing located on the inside of the tragus.
 It also uses a barbell or banana bar.

-How painful is the piercing?
+How painful is a tragus?

 Although the tragus piercing is pierced through thick cartilage, it is less painful than other cartilage piercings because there are few nerve pathways through this area.
 The pain is approximately 5/10, but can vary depending on your individual pain sensitivity.